 Canada accounts for over half of the American lobster catch, with the largest lobster populations found around Nova Scotia and the southern Gulf of Saint Lawrence.
-For the US, lobster abundance decreases from north to south, with almost all of the catch attributable to Maine and the rest of the New England region.
+For the US, lobster abundance increases from south to north, with almost all of the catch attributable to Maine and the rest of the New England region.
 However, landings have been recorded as far south as North Carolina.
 The commercial fishing of American lobster is almost entirely through the use of baited traps, though trawling has been demonstrated to be commercially feasible (especially in southern parts of the range of the species).